wiseweb-works/nextjs-monal/content/00001-monal-development.md

 ---
-title: "Insights Into Monal Development"
+title: 'Insights Into Monal Development'
 date: 2022-03-07

-tags: []
-author: "Monal"
+author: 'Monal'
 ---

 > TLDR:
 >
 > _Info: Monal will stop support for iOS 12, iOS 13 and macOS Catalina!